-I didn’t even want to include this information because I don’t want people to think they can just take a supplement and not change their diet and everything will be ok.
+I didn’t even want to include this information because I don’t want people to think they can just take a supplement and not change their diet and everything will be OK.
 I tried this route for about 10 years and my blood sugar kept going up until I reduced my sugar and carbohydrate intake.

-These supplements have a minimal impact on blood sugar and unless you radically change your diet they will be a waste of money.
+These supplements have a very minimal impact on blood sugar and unless you radically change your diet they will be a waste of money.
 However, this question keeps coming up so I did include the most promising supplements.

 There have been studies that have shown that certain supplements can lower blood sugar modestly.

 Out of all the supplements that can help with blood sugar, sulforaphane and berberine are by far the most promising.
 By the way, sulforaphane is found in broccoli sprouts and is one of my top 14 keto superfoods.
 Here is a list of the most researched supplements for lowering blood sugar:

 - Chromium picolinate